PaulSHahn2/emacssetup/README.md

 For resources on learning and configuring *emacs*, please see:
 [TUTORIALS.md](TUTORIALS.md).

+# Repository Layout

+This *emacs.d* directory divides emacs setup into several files.
+At the top level, the *init.el* file contains only the most generic of *emacs* settings.
+In this setup, it's main purpose is to require other settings files, which live under the *custom* subdirectory.
+This lets us break out portions of setup code into bite-sized and purpose specific pieces.
+This is preferable to having everything inside one large file.
+The main downfall of this approach is that sometimes packages interact with other packages-- such as *lsp mode* and many minor-mode packages.
+In these cases, it isn't always clear where to put setup content.
+I attempt to put it where it best fits, but removing one package may require editing of more than one setup file.

+The following list shows the settings files and a brief description of what they
+configure:

+* **init.el:** Main configuration entry point.
+Sets the package repository (melpa).
+Specifies required packages and custom setup files that must be loaded.
+* **custom/setup-secrets.el.gpg:** This isn't checked in, you should create it from [./skel/setup-secrets.el](./skel/setup-secrets.el).
+This is a *gpg* encrypted file with elisp code that is meant to house your passwords and secrets.
+Don't check it in.
+* **custom/setup-general.el:** Contains generic display setup.
+Examples of such would be: match parenthesis, don't show the tool bar, display the time, set the time zone, etc.
+* **custom/setup-helm.el:** Contains setup instructions specific to *helm*.
+Disabled by default.
+Helm is an alternate incremental completion framework that replaces the default i-search completion.
+See <https://github.com/emacs-helm/helm>.
+* **custom/setup-ivy-counsel.el:** Contains setup instructions specific to *ivy and counsel*.
+Ivy is an alternate incremental completion framework that replaces the default i-search completion.
+See <https://github.com/abo-abo/swiper>.
+* **custom/setup-editing.el:** Contains generic file editing setup that is not specific to a major or minor mode, or to any other more specific *emacs* subsystem.
+* **custom/setup-programming.el:** Contains setup specific to generic programming language support, mainly lsp configuration.
+* **custom/setup-spelling.el:** Setup specific to spell checking.
+* **custom/setup-git.el:** Contains setup information specific to using *git*, *github*, Azure DevOps and similar.
+* **custom/setup-projectile.el:** Contains setup specific to the projectile project management system.
+* **custom/setup-shell.el:** Setup specific to writing shell scripts.
+* **custom/setup-markdown.el:** Contains setup specific to editing markdown.
+* **custom/setup-python.el:** Contains setup specific to Python programming.
+* **custom/setup-javascript.el:** Contains setup specific to Javascript programming.
+* **custom/setup-c.el:** Contains setup specific to C/C++ programming.
+* **custom/setup-orgmode.el:** Contains setup specific to using organizational mode, including syncing meetings/agenda items with a remote server.
+* **custom/setup-theme.el:** Contains setup specific to the default theme selection.
+* **custom/setup-windows.el:** Contains setup specific to running *emacs* on the Windows OS.
+Disabled by default.

+If you don't need a portion of this setup, simply remove the *(require 'setup-{item).el)* require statement from the *init.el* file.
+Further, add your own stuff as well.
+For example, to support programming in another language such as Go you could add file: *setup-go.el* in *./custom* and require it in *init.el*.

 # Repository usage

 You can check this, or another similar repository out-- then configure it